-- A suitable location to install the MAX hardware. - One or more active BRI lines. - If you have an Ethernet interface, you need the appropriate cables and connectors to set up and test your Ethernet LAN connection. - A locally-connected host or workstation that can PING or TELNET the MAX. - A VT100 terminal or a communications package that supports VT100 emulation installed on your workstation and an Ethernet interface. - A remote Ascend or compatible unit to which you can PING or TELNET over a dial-up Point-to-Point Protocol (PPP) connection. - If applicable, expansion modules that were shipped separately.
+- A suitable location to install the MAX hardware. - If you are rack-mounting the MAX hardware, make sure you have a one-unit air gap for cooling (approximately one inch) between the MAX and other rack-mount hardware. - An active T1 line, set for bidirectional calling.
+Bidirectional calling allows you to test the MAX hardware, by having the MAX dial out on one channel and answer on another channel. - If necessary, you need the appropriate cables and connectors to set up and test your Ethernet LAN connection. - A locally-connected host or workstation that can PING or TELNET the MAX. - A VT100 terminal or a communications package that supports VT100 emulation installed on your workstation and an Ethernet interface. - A remote Ascend or compatible unit to which you can PING or TELNET over a dial-up Point-to-Point Protocol (PPP) connection. - If applicable, expansion modules that were shipped separately.

 If you ordered MAX expansion cards separately, continue with the next section.
-If all of your expansion cards are preinstalled, skip to the section "Setting up the hardware" on page 2-3.
+If all of your expansion cards are preinstalled, skip to the section "Setting up the hardware" on page 2-4.